Test-Time Modification: Inverse Domain Transformation for Robust Perception: Introduction

 In this work, we introduce a third direction.
 Instead of expanding the training distribution, we use modern generative models to compute an \textit{inverse transformation at test time}.
-The goal is to map a target-domain image back toward the source-domain distribution on which the discriminative model was trained.
-This idea is related to test-time normalization techniques such as adjusting BatchNorm statistics, but diffusion-based transformations allow for far richer and more expressive changes.
-Because the discriminative model performs best on its original training distribution, this inverse mapping improves prediction quality without modifying the model itself.
+The goal is to map a target-domain image back towards the source-domain distribution on which the discriminative model was trained.
+This idea is related to test-time normalization techniques such as adjusting BatchNorm statistics, but diffusion-based transformations allow for far richer and more expressive changes. \textit{Unlike test-time adaptation (TTA), our approach does not require target-domain statistics.} Because the discriminative model performs best on its original training distribution, this inverse mapping improves prediction quality without modifying the model itself.
 Importantly, computing this inverse transformation requires only a description of the source domain, which is readily available.
-In contrast, expanding the training distribution with synthetic data would require anticipating all relevant target domains, which is a far harder problem.
+In contrast, expanding the training distribution with synthetic data requires anticipating all relevant target domains, which is a far harder problem.
+Moreover, compared to retraining-based domain adaptation pipelines, our method trades expensive offline retraining for a lightweight inference-time transformation.

-We emphasize that our approach is not intended as a runtime optimization for deployment scenarios, as it requires inference through large generative models that introduce significant computational overhead.
-Rather, we present this work as a proof of principle that demonstrates how the vast world knowledge encoded in foundation models can be effectively harnessed to improve traditional computer vision tasks.
-Our method showcases a paradigm where generative models serve as powerful domain translators, unlocking their learned representations to bridge distribution gaps without any task-specific training.
-This demonstration opens new research directions for understanding and utilizing the complementary strengths of generative and discriminative models, even if practical deployment would require further innovations in efficiency.
+Our approach introduces a single image-to-image transformation step at inference time, implemented using modern generative models.
+Recent advances in efficient architectures and optimized inference enable this step to run in near real time while preserving accuracy (\cref{para:deployment}).Because the transformation is independent of the downstream model, improvements in generative model efficiency directly translate to faster deployment.
+Our method showcases a new paradigm where generative models serve as powerful domain translators, unlocking their learned representations to bridge distribution gaps without any task-specific training.
+This opens new research directions for understanding and utilizing the complementary strengths of generative and discriminative models.